viktormiok/snRNAseq_RiboTagRNAseq-oxytocin/README.md

 ### Analysis Pipeline
 1. Filtering:
- - Nuclei are kept if they have 5-90% ERCC reads and at least 1000 genes expressed.
+ - Nuclei are kept if 5-90% ERCC reads and at least 1000 genes are expressed.
  - We keep genes that are present in at least 1% of the population with at least 250 reads across nuclei
  - Nuclei with more than 7,000 are removed as well as nuclei with library sizes outside the range of 10,000-300,000
 2. Normalisation